I Tried Monin Toasted Coconut Syrup

 Caramel

-You’ll probably like toasted coconut in coffee too.
+There’s a very good chance you’ll enjoy toasted coconut in coffee too.

 Trying It Outside of Coffee